alexgshijan/rev_notes/Revision Notes/Computer Science/Theory/Data representation and data types - 1.4/Fixed & Floating Point Numbers/Normalising.md

 When floating the point in a positive binary fixed point number, the point must go between the leftmost 0 and 1.
 When floating the point in a negative binary fixed point number, the point must go between the leftmost 1 and 0.

+*If there are leading ones (in a row), this can be replaced by trailing zeros instead*